RuchirNagar/SemiconPkging/README.md

 ---

-For detailed lecture notes and diagrams, refer to the PDF files inside each module folder.
+For detailed lecture notes and diagrams, refer to the module's PDF file.